neonfuz/groundseg-nix/readme.md

 # GroundSeg-nix

 This is a work in progress nix package for GroundSeg v2 (AKA goseg).
-GroundSeg v2 is not released yet, but packaging v1 is much more complex and realistically by the time it gets packaged it may be deprecated. v1 was a python app which has many outdated dependencies in nixpkgs.
+GroundSeg v2 is in heavy development and is not released yet, but packaging v1 is much more complex and realistically by the time it gets packaged it may be deprecated. v1 was a python app which has many outdated dependencies in nixpkgs.

 As stated above, this is a work in progress.
 Currently it builds but is untested and probably needs some patches.